Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras: Prospects

 is a candidate for a central extension of diffeological groups, integrating

-The crucial point here is to set up the notion of a Lie functor from diffeological spaces to vector spaces such that it takes $\fz/\Gamma_{\omega}$ to $\fz$, even if $\Gamma$ is indiscreet (cf.\ \cite{Schreiberpersonal-communicaltion}). \end{remark}
+The crucial point here would be to set up the notion of a Lie functor from diffeological spaces to vector spaces such that it takes $\fz/\Pi_{\omega}$ to $\fz$, even if $\Pi_{\omega}$ is not discrete (such a thing should exist according to \cite{Schreiberpersonal-communicaltion}).

+In \cite{Iglesias95La-trilogie-du-moment}, a similar construction has been done in order to obtain a prequantisation for an arbitrary symplectic manifold $(M,\omega)$, with not necessarily integral $[\omega]\in H^{2}_{\op{dR}}(M)$.
+In particular, prequantisation can be performed by directly passing to the dual of the Lie algebra, without constructing a Lie algebra at first\footnote{Even if there is a Lie algebra around, there is a priori no canonical dual space, associated to it, for the usual topologies on dual spaces are not good enough (cf.\ \cite{Neeb06Towards-a-Lie-theory-of-locally-convex-groups}).
+So it is more natural to pass directly to the dual.} \cite{Iglesias08The-moment-maps-in-diffeology}. \end{remark}

 \begin{remark}[Differential Geometry of Generalised Extensions] One perspective to the integration procedure for central extensions of Lie algebras is to find a Lie group extension as a principal bundle with a prescribed curvature.
-It should be possible to develop such a point of view also for smooth generalised central extensions.
+It should be possible to develop such a point of view also for smooth generalised central extensions, a similar perspective has been taken, for instance, by Schommer-Pries \cite{Schommer-Pries10Central-Extensions-of-Smooth-2-Groups-and-a-Finite-Dimensional-String-2-Group}.